nyasu3w/mrubyc-m5/README.md

 # mruby/c for m5
 This is a project for using mruby/c on M5Stack devices with M5Unified library on Arduino framework.

+Also targeting on easy implementation with Arduino libraries.

 The movie of total_demo in this project on M5Stack Core2:

 https://github.com/user-attachments/assets/b0aa8a82-fc44-421c-a1d7-70b15c6e211f